openedx/docs.openedx.org/source/educators/references/course_development/create_problem.rst

   Options for scoring, hints, feedback and more can be entered.

 * For advanced problem types, the :ref:`advanced editor<Advanced Editor>` opens.
-  In this editor you use :ref:`Set Up Group Configuration for OLX Course`. elements and attributes to identify the elements of the problem.
+  In this editor you use :ref:`Set Up Group Configuration for OLX Courses`. elements and attributes to identify the elements of the problem.
 Options for scoring, feedback and more can be entered.